Making bicycling in the Pikes Peak Region better for people of all ages and abilities by:

-As a project of TOSC, Bike Colorado Springs does not have a Board of Directors but, rather, has a Steering Committee composed of the four committee chairs and the Executive Director of TOSC.
+As a project of TOSC, Bike Colorado Springs does not have a Board of Directors but, rather, has a Steering Committee composed of the five committee chairs and a representative of TOSC.
 Below are bios for each Committee Chair and TOSC executive Director including contact information.